Why Route Optimization Matters for E-Commerce Profitability

 The Economics of Route Optimization in 2026

 The financial impact of route optimization has become more pronounced as fuel costs and labor shortages drive up logistics expenses.
-Diesel fuel prices averaged $3.85 per gallon in late 2026, a 18% increase from 2025, while driver shortages reached a record 80,000 unfilled positions according to the American Trucking Association.
+Diesel fuel prices averaged $3.85 per gallon in late 2026, an 18% increase from 2025, while driver shortages reached a record 80,000 unfilled positions according to the American Trucking Association.

 Against this backdrop, businesses that optimize shipping routes ecommerce see outsized benefits: